jaclu/ish-fstools/README.md

-# Ansible iSH FS deploy
+# Ansible iSH FS tools

+Creates and updates a more desktop Linux like FS on iSH, adding some iSH focused extra tools in /usr/local/bin and /usr/local/sbin

 ## Preparaiton